Rakeela/dragora-notes/2021-4-14-Eighty-Fourth.md

 I mean, it'd be arrogant to think I knew better than the course material I was studying, right?
 I'm in class to correct my presumably flawed prior understandings, so it's appalling to get penalized for preferring the material to my own understanding.

 ---
+I kind of resent having to 'interpret' comments, generally.
+Why don't people respect the emotional safety of others enough to be straightforward?

+I want to say, like, were they never a child scared by unclear feedback from an authority figure?
+That teacher sent me a questioning email, and included an anomalous comment...

+---
 Back to [[day-post-archive]]